The Appalachian Trail Landscape

 In 2021 and 2022, the Appalachian Trail Conservancy, the Center for Large Landscape Conservation, members of the Appalachian Trail Landscape Partnership, and dozens of other climate and conservation experts convened to explore ways to enhance the climate resiliency of the A.T. landscape.
 Their recommendations are included in the report “Conserving an Intact and Enduring Appalachian Landscape: Designing a Corridor in Response to Climate Change.”

-Download Report Summary
+Full Report Report Summary

 This report builds awareness of climate change threats and highlights climate action opportunities to safeguard the region’s public safety, economic stability, and ecological health.
-It is a tool to integrate climate-smart actions into conservation strategies and strategic planning efforts, and it demonstrates the potential within the Appalachian landscape to help achieve ambitious goals set by the U.S. government related to conservation, environmental justice, and the climate crisis.
+It is a tool to integrate climate-smart actions into conservation strategies and strategic planning efforts, and it demonstrates the potential within the Appalachian landscape to help achieve ambitious goals set by the U.S. government related to conservation and the climate crisis.
 The report includes examples of programs that are advancing climate resiliency in the Appalachians as well as a set of recommendations for improving ecosystem integrity and connecting people to nature.

 The vision for an Appalachian Climate Corridor laid out in the report would also result in: